SumoLogic/terraform-provider-sumologic/website/docs/r/muting_schedule.html.markdown

   An event occurring on the first and second Monday of October would be specified by the rule: `FREQ=YEARLY;BYMONTH=10;BYDAY=MO;BYSETPOS=1,2`
   Event that repeats monthly: every 29th of every other month! `FREQ=MONTHLY;INTERVAL=2;BYMONTHDAY=29` (https://freetools.textmagic.com/rrule-generator)
-  - `is_form`- (Optional) A flag identifying if the RRule is created or modified through Form UI.
-This value is determined by the system and users don't have to define it.

 #### monitor_scope_type
   - `ids` - (Optional) List of monitor Ids in hex.
 Must be empty if `all` is true.